 Conclusion: BOEM has evaluated the potential environmental impacts of the proposed action.
-Based on SEA No. L22-015 Amendment, BOEM has determined that the proposed action with conditions of approval would have no significant impact on the marine, coastal, or human environment provided that the avoidance and mitigation measures required through conditions of approval are met by the operator.
+Based on SEA No. A-00039, BOEM has determined that the proposed action with conditions of approval would have no significant impact on the marine, coastal, and human environment provided that the avoidance and mitigation measures required by the specific conditions of approval are met by the operator.
 Therefore, an Environmental Impact Statement will not be required.